FDVILJOEN/union.js/gettingstarted.md

 ## 3. Create your javascript file that will host all other web content

 For this example, we will create a file called 'script.js' next to the html page.
-Within the script file, we will define one javascript object:
+Within the script file, we will define a javascript object that will be passed to union.js:

 ```
 var myPageObject = {